 TGaz editor: add the following paragraph after 4th paragraph in 11.22.6.4.4.2:

+(#5) The ISTA maintains a sounding dialog token counter modulo 64 for each RSTA corresponding to a non-TB Ranging session.
+The value in the counter is filled in the Sounding Dialog Token Number subfield in its transmitted Ranging NDP Announcement frame.
+The sounding dialog token counter shall be increased by 1 after each new transmitted Ranging NDP Announcement frame.

 11.22.6.4.4.3 Non-TB Ranging Measurement Reporting Part